netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 Hello and welcome to module 4 of the NetBox 'Zero-to-Hero' course.
 In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric (our awesome Network Engineer) added the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection of REST API calls to NetBox.

 In this module Susan (the other member of the Network Engineering dream team) will populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.
-To do this Susan is using the [Ansible Automation Platform](https://www.ansible.com/) and in particular the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox)
+To do this Susan is using the [Ansible](https://www.ansible.com/) and in particular the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox)

 By the end of this module you will be able to:
 - Describe how NetBox models IPAM (IP Address Management) Data